Myanmar

 Issues to be addressed

 While the development of social infrastructure is lagging in Myanmar as a whole, people with disabilities, in particular, have limited access to medical care, education, and employment opportunities.
 The government ratified the Convention on the Rights of Persons with Disabilities in 2006, enacted the Law on the Rights of Persons with Disabilities in 2015, and is working to develop laws to protect the rights of persons with disabilities.
 However, there are still many Issues to be addressed, such as barrier-free schools, hospitals, and transportation, eradication of prejudice and discrimination against people with disabilities, education that meets the needs of each person with disabilities, and human resource development to implement such education.
+In addition, a state of emergency was declared in February 2021, and the situation remains unstable.

 Activities